-a The timeline is strategically budgeted to the PI to supervise and mentor research team members to be credited authors and co-authors on the published outcomes of the project.
-Each outcome will be accompanied by the development and execution of a distribution strategy, led by the relevant researchers.
+a The timeline is strategically budgeted to the PI to supervise and mentor research team members to be credited as authors and co-authors on the published outcomes of the project.
+Each outcome will be accompanied by the development and implementation of a distribution strategy, led by the relevant researchers.

 b Summary of personnel timing: